Guide

 Type: Digital wallet points program | Industry: Coffee shop

-Bella's replaced paper cards with digital loyalty passes in Apple and Google Wallet.
+A single-location coffee shop replaced paper punch cards with digital loyalty passes in Apple and Google Wallet.
 Points update after each purchase.
 Push notifications go straight to the lock screen.

 Customer retention jumped 40% in the first quarter.
 Setup took under 15 minutes.